 It is this coupling of sombre reflection and graceful moving on that champions the song as a gentle lockdown breeze.
 He croons the below verse out with a meek but nonetheless fortified hope that the past is not wholly regrettable and brighter days are ahead.
 “Moving on into the days of our grace returning,” is the gem that remains when the murk of lockdown is sifted through the pan of time passing, and it gains all the more traction when he croons it out in powerful Dylan-Esque tones.

-We’re running out But moving on Into the days of our grace returning
+Into the days of our grace returning

 7. ‘We Have All the Time In the World’ by Louis Armstrong